-‘It’s part of my job as a VC to remain calm,’ says Anorak’s Greg Castle – TechCrunch
+Anorak’s Greg Castle on early-stage investing during a crisis – TechCrunch

 Greg Castle: From my experience as an investor thus far, being reactive as an investor and looking at “hot” areas has a lot of pitfalls to be mindful of.
 I think a lot of the areas that excite me as an investor could benefit from what’s going on here, those areas including robotics, automation, immersive entertainment and immersive computing.

-Just generally, do you feel like a recession is more likely to negatively impact emerging tech more so than other areas?
+Just generally, do you feel like a recession is likely to negatively impact emerging tech more so than other areas?